PhoenixRem1x/RoRR-Save-Editor/README.md

 #  🚨 Make a Copy of your save.json in case it breaks 🚨
-if it breaks you gotta restart all your progress so don't be dumb
+If it breaks, you gotta restart all your progress, so don't be silly